ethereum/consensus-specs/specs/merge/beacon-chain.md

 ##### `application_state_transition`

-Let `application_state_transition(application_state: ApplicationState, beacon_chain_data: BeaconChainData, application_payload: ApplicationPayload) -> None` be the transition function of ethereum application state.
+Let `application_state_transition(application_state: ApplicationState, application_payload: ApplicationPayload) -> None` be the transition function of ethereum application state.
-The body of the function is implementation dependant.
+The body of the function is implementation dependent.

 *Note*: `application_state_transition` must throw `AssertionError` if either the transition itself or one of the post-transition verifications has failed.